colemanm/gazetteer/README.md

+# Gazetteer
-Gazetteer - a tool for working with GeoNames data
+_A set of tools for working with map data._